 - Proven and effective cooperative strategies to meet the plan goals

-The Strategic Road Safety Plan was completed in 2020 and in 2022, the county is moving forward on the implementing actions in the plan.
-One part of the implementation is reforming the steering committee to guide the implementation.
-One of the actions in the plan was the development of a high injury network.
-A copy of the preliminary draft high injury network study is linked here.
-Study
+The Strategic Road Safety Plan was completed in 2020.
+Howard County is now moving forward on the implementing actions in the plan and is reforming the steering committee to guide this implementation.

 Howard County is undertaking an investigation into the transportation challenges facing residents in the MD 99 corridor.
 In 2017, during public meetings on the County’s 2018 Priority Letter, many residents shared their concerns about the safety and congestion challenges on MD 99, especially in the section between Marriottsville Road and the US 29/MD 99 intersection.
 Recognizing these challenges, the County initiated an investigation into the traffic, safety, and congestion challenges on the MD 99 corridor.
 The investigation is focused on gathering data and information and the impacts on residents, and the results will help guide future county and state actions.